ApplePie Capital franchise financing review

 - Review and sign your loan documents.

-Submitting your application can take a week.
-After that, it takes an average of 30 to 45 days to receive your funds.
+It takes an average of 30 to 45 days to receive your funds.
 If you’re applying for a loan through the SBA program, it can take between two and four months.

-What happens next depends on what type of financing you get.
 ApplePie Core loans come with monthly repayments — and so do most bank and SBA loans of that size.
 Whichever lender you go with, consider asking if you can sign up for automatic repayments.
 Then you won’t have to take time out of work to make them each month.

 Check your bank account and your loan balance regularly.
 If your business can afford to make additional payments, you can save on interest.
 And if you notice anything wrong, reach out to your lender as soon as you can.